alac/alac.github.io/_posts/2016-04-12-p1_unix_in_short.md

 ----------------
 Prefix the command with `time`, e.g.
 `time grep "asdf" les_mis.txt`
+* dumps the total time, user time and system time taken after the command completes.

+To get the run time of an ongoing command, you can press CTRL-T during.

 Terminal / OSX
 ===============
+`history N` dumps the last N commands typed into the terminal.
-`ctrl-r` searches backwards in the terminal
+`ctrl-r` searches backwards in the terminal.
+Press again to get the next match; arrows to dump the current match into the commandline.
 `!` is history expansion in terminal.
-Escape it with single quotes (you can do `"a"'!'"b"`)
+Escape it with single quotes when you just want a `!` character (you can do `"a"'!'"b"`).
 EMACS keystrokes work in terminal.
 E.g. `ESC-Delete` deletes by word.